redolution/gekkoboot/README.md

 2. Ensure [doltool] is installed.
 3. Obtain `qoob_sx_13c_upgrade.elf` and copy it to the root of this project.
 (TODO: MD5 and more details about the file.)
 4. Run `make qoobsx`.
-5. Follow usage instructions above using the newly created `build/qoob_sx_iplboot_upgrade.elf`
+5. Follow installation instructions above using the newly created `build/qoob_sx_iplboot_upgrade.elf`

 ### Viper

 1. Run `make viper`.
-2. Follow usage instructions above using the newly created `build/iplboot.vgc`.
+2. Follow installation instructions above using the newly created `build/iplboot.vgc`.

 ### GameCube Memory Card

 1. Ensure [dol2gci] is installed.
 2. Run `make gci`.
-3. Follow usage instructions above using the newly created `build/iplboot.gci`.
+3. Follow installation instructions above using the newly created `build/iplboot.gci`.

 *Optional:* If you want to reduce the file size by ~50% so it will take up less space on your memory card, you can create a compressed version.

 1. Ensure [dol2gci] is installed.
 2. Ensure [dolxz] is installed.
 3. Run `make gci_compressed`.
-4. Follow usage instructions above using the newly created `build/iplboot_xz.gci` (Notice the `_xz` suffix).
+4. Follow installation instructions above using the newly created `build/iplboot_xz.gci` (Notice the `_xz` suffix).

 ### Compressed DOL